Puneethkumarck/docker-command-tips/README.md

 ```
 docker container run cassandra:latest
-===> cassandra:latest here cassandra is the image name available in docker hub registry and latest refers to version of the        cassandra image .
+===> cassandra:latest here refers to cassandra is the image name available in docker hub registry and latest refers to version of the        cassandra image .

 docker container run -it cassandra:latest
 ===>  start the container interactive mode (-it refers to interactive)